FREE 5-Ingredient Recipe EBook

 Maya | Wholesome Yum

 0Hi Mary, Sorry about that!
-It’s 2 tablespoons total, one for sauteing the chicken and one for the garlic later.
 I updated the recipe card to clarify.
 Thanks for noticing!

 Monique